The art of the retrospective

 Boost’s approach to retrospectives is an example of our Agile mindset.

-Our retrospectives also have a bias to action so that things actually change in practice to improve the way teams work.
+Our retrospectives also have a bias to action.
+This means that things actually change in practice to improve the way teams work.
 If you don’t arrive at goals each retrospective, and ensure those goals are actioned, the value of the retrospective will be lost.

 If you have an Agile mindset, your retrospectives won’t be dull and forgettable but will deliver the lift in performance that Agile promises.